 READ MORE: Don’t miss out on all these other great things to do in Tasmania!

-From here enjoy an easy 2.1km hike along the Lookout Walk trail to enjoy soaring views across the entire region.
+From here enjoy an easy 2.1km hike along the Lookout Walk trail to enjoy soaring views across the entire Milkshake Hills.

-You’ll wander through a large buttongrass plain, which was created by the Aboriginal people thousands of years ago to aid with their hunting of wild animals.
+You’ll wander through the large button grass plains, which was created by the Aboriginal people thousands of years ago to aid with their hunting of wild animals.

-This alteration to the earth is part of their history, so spend a few minutes looking out and imagine what it would be like all those years ago.
+This alteration to the earth is part of their history, so spend a few minutes looking out at the Button grass plains and imagine what it would be like all those years ago.

-Total walking time should be a leisurely 90 minutes.
+Total walking time in the Milkshake Hills should be a leisurely 90 minutes.

 Milkshake Hills to Lake Chisholm